dkirstein/dkirstein.github.io/_courses/2425-algtop1.md

 The first round is scheduled for January 27 - February 7 and the second round for March 17 - March 21.

 # Exercises
-**Registration for the exercise groups will take place during the first week of lectures.**

 There will be weekly exercise sheets, which the students can submit teams of at most three.
 The solutions will partially be discussed in the tutorials.